 In 1992, Los Angeles blew up.
 A rioter threw a brick to the head of Reginald Denny.
 The Los Angeles News Service videotaped it from a helicopter.
 Reuters copied the videotape in New York.
 Reuters then sent the videotape to London, where it was relayed to satellites and transmitted throughout the planet.

+Los Angeles News Service is in the business of licensing its news stories, photographs, audiovisual works, and other services to other news media outlets.
 Previously, copyright holders had to litigate in every country around the world where a violation was found.
 Now, as long as they can prove infringement started in the US, they can recover damages in a US based suit.